Leighche/TheTVA/README.md

 ### Mood and Productivity Correlation
 Keep track of your mood alongside your productivity.
 Understand how your mood affects your work and identify trends to optimize your daily routine.

-### Study Buddy
-Need extra motivation to stay productive?
-Our Study Buddy feature rewards you when you complete your goals, encouraging you to stay on track and reach new heights in your productivity journey.

 ### Feedback System
 We value your feedback!
 Use our built-in feedback system to share your thoughts and suggestions, helping us improve the app and create a better user experience.